MaleineP/semweb/README.md

   - Then we import this ttl file into java thanks to the Jena package.
 In the MainApplication class, we load the ttl file as a list of triples.

   - Finally, it is transformed to visual information in the front-page of the website and also to RDFa inside the HTLM code.
-  ///// tu peux mettre plus de commentaire ici/////
+Each statement is merged in a list with others with the same the subject before being displayed into the html file.